DataDog/integrations-core/nfsstat/README.md

 ## Compatibility

-The nfsstat check is compatible with all major platforms
+The nfsstat check is compatible with linux